gdhorne/absf/example/lfs/README.md

 Step 20: Make the subdirectory ./igloo the current default subdirectory.

-Step 21: Verify the the configuration file (igloo.cfg) has been updated as follows:
+Step 21: Verify the the configuration file (absf.cfg) has been updated as follows:

 1. The MBE stage and SITE stage have been disabled by adding a hash symbol (#) to STAGES="#MBE #SITE #GROUNDBREAKING #FOUNDATION #BOOTABLE".
 2. The GROUNDBREAKING stage has been enabled by removing the hash symbol (#) from STAGES="#MBE #SITE #GROUNDBREAKING #FOUNDATION #BOOTABLE".
 3. The LFS and LFS_ROOT environment variables have been changed from /tool to /.